Image showing Four Storage Backends, One Interface: Building a Pluggable Image Storage Layer in Python

 """Returns image bytes as a base64-encoded data URI.

 No external storage.
 No credentials required.
-No storage costs.

-- API consumers who handle their own storage
+who handle their own storage downstream.

 """